ORCCA: Optimal Randomized Canonical Correlation Analysis: Numerical Experiments

 {\bf Performance:} Our empirical results on four datasets are reported in Fig. \ref{fig: ORCCA2}.
 The results are averaged over $30$ simulations and error bars are presented in the plots.
-The first row of Fig. \ref{fig: ORCCA2} represents the total canonical correlations versus the number of random features $M$ for ORCCA2 (this work), RFF, ORF, and LS.
+The first row of Fig. \ref{fig: ORCCA2} represents the total canonical correlation versus the number of random features $M$ for ORCCA2 (this work), RFF, ORF, and LS.
 We observe that ORCCA2 is superior compared to other benchmarks, and only for the Adult dataset ORF is initially on par with our algorithm.
-The second row of Fig. \ref{fig: ORCCA2} represents the top-10 canonical correlations, where we observe the exact same trend.
-This result shows that the total canonical correlations are mostly explained by their leading correlations.
+The second row of Fig. \ref{fig: ORCCA2} represents the top-$10$ canonical correlations, where we observe the exact same trend.
+This result shows that the total canonical correlation are mostly explained by their leading correlations.
 The third row of Fig. \ref{fig: ORCCA2} represents the largest canonical correlation.
 Although ORCCA2 is developed for the total canonical correlation objective function, we can still achieve performance boost in identifying the largest canonical correlation, which is also a popular objective in CCA.
 The theoretical time complexity and practical time cost are tabulated in Table \ref{time-table}.
 Our cost is comparable to LS as both algorithms calculate a new score function for feature selection.
 The run time is obtained on a desktop with an 8-core, 3.6 Ghz Ryzen 3700X processor and 32G of RAM (3000Mhz).
-Given the dominance of ORCCA2 over LS, we can clearly conclude that data-dependent sampling methods that improve supervised learning are not necessarily best choices for CCA.
-Finally, in Table \ref{kccatable}, we compare ORCCA2 and KCCA.
+Given the dominance of ORCCA1 over LS and EERF, and ORCCA2 over LS, we can clearly conclude that data-dependent sampling methods that improve supervised learning are not necessarily best choices for CCA.
+Finally, in Figure \ref{kccatable}, we compare ORCCA2 and KCCA.
 The datasets used for this part are smaller than the previous one due to prohibitive cost of KCCA.
-On these datasets, ORCCA2 can even outperform KCCA in total CCA while being more efficient.
+On these datasets, ORCCA2 can gradually outperform KCCA in total CCA value as the computation time increases (due to increasing the number of random features), while it is also more efficient in terms of time cost.
 The main reason is that ORCCA2 approximates a ``better'' kernel than Gaussian by choosing good features.
-We also observed the very same trend as Fig. \ref{fig: ORCCA2} when the random features are selected with a training set and canonical correlations are calculated with a test set (see supplementary material).